Is it possible that an Orthodox Jew who is unscrupulous in business is worse than a Jew who doesn’t observe mitzvos but at least he’s decent?

 He’s asking me if an unscrupulous Orthodox Jew is as good as an honest unorthodox Jew.
 But let’s ask the question this way: Is the unscrupulous unorthodox Jew as good as a scrupulous Orthodox Jew?
 Because really, that’s how it is.

 Let me tell you a little story.
 There was a time when I used to take a taxi every day.
-I had to go from one school to another to talk.
-And I used the same driver every day; he was an old American Jew, an eighty year old man.
+I had to go from one school to another to talk and I used the same driver every day; he was an old American Jew, an eighty year old man.
 He didn’t know how to learn a thing.
 He didn’t even know siddur; he knew nothing.
 But one thing he did know.
-He knew knew that the Orthodox Jews are no good.
+He knew that the Orthodox Jews are no good.

 He was describing to me how his daughter was married.
-He had an old daughter who was finally got married and he hired a chazenta to put on a tallis and a yarmulke and she sang “Oh Promise Me,” – a big fat chazenta singing her heart out.
-When I smiled, he said, “You Orthodox Jews don’t have any beauty in your ceremonies.”
-Finally we crossed the parkway and we came into Flatbush – there was a long way to go yet – and he closed down his meter.
+He had an old daughter who finally got married and he hired a chazenta to put on a tallis and a yarmulke and she sang “Oh Promise Me,” – a big fat chazenta singing her heart out.
+When I smiled at that, he said, “You Orthodox Jews don’t have any beauty in your ceremonies.”
+Finally we crossed the Parkway and we came into Flatbush; there was a long way to go yet but he closed down his meter.
 I said, “Why are you closing the meter?”
 So he tells me “Because my boss earned enough today.
 The rest of the fare will go to me.”

 And therefore, certainly it’s wrong to be a crook.
 And it’s wrong to be unorthodox.
 It’s wrong to be every bad thing.
 But let’s use our own judgment and ask who is more liable to be a crook?
 Who is more likely to be a crook?
-A man who studies his whole life the dinim of somebody else’s money?
-An Orthodox Jew learned Bava Kama when he was a boy in the Yeshiva.
+A man who studies his whole life the dinim of somebody else’s money or someone who never opened the Gemara?
+An Orthodox Jew learned Bava Kama when he was a boy in the yeshiva.
 He learned that you can’t take somebody’s money.
-He learned about גזל הגר.
+He learned about gezel ha’ger.
 He learned that if you swear falsely you have to bring a kaparah.
 You had to bring an asham and the keren and a chomesh.
 It’s a big job.
-And suppose that the man you wronged went to Madai, you have to go after him all the way to Madai.
+And suppose that the man you wronged went to Madai, to a faraway place?
+So you have to go after him all the way to Madai.
 It’s a big job to return money you stole.
 Because there’s a very big responsibility once you take somebody’s property.
 That’s what it is if you know Torah.

 But if you never learned then you think you’re a tzadik.
 Where did you learn it’s wrong to steal?
-Just by chewing gum, by playing baseball?
+Just by chewing gum and playing baseball?
 How do you pick up the ideal of regarding the other man’s property as sacred?
 You’ll never hear it!
 So you must realize that this question is a red herring question.